GreenBeanGravy/Spectre/README.md

 # Spectre
 Spectre is a Python script that leverages the power of YOLOv5 with the sole purpose of adding further accessibility to the game Fortnite for the blind and visually impaired.
+Spectre is in it's very early stages of development, and currently operates as a proof-of-concept.
+That doesn't mean Spectre isn't currently able to provide accessiblity, however it is fairly slow and doesn't currently offer the features I want to add in the future.
+If you stumble apon this repo, tell your friends!
+Start this repo and Watch it, you won't want to miss the updates!!!